taif-kh/MusicFestivals-API----Backend/draft.md

 Work on the Your api key..
 Get // Change..
+FRONT
 extra:
 add some sellingTickets services with @default(true) search by price or sth else

+HOW TO SHOW DIVS GET/POST/DEL?

+from Item2, change pic + button (+text to copy)